fbpx

 Stay on Track

 For example, let’s say you are arguing about a family member’s spending habits because they purchased something they couldn’t afford.
-Taking time to understand other people’s perspectives and staying focused on the topic causing conflict rather than letting the discord spread into other areas of your relationship can really help.
-In this case it means focusing on the impact of that purchase rather than bringing up every other time they managed money differently from you.
+Taking time to understand other people’s perspectives and staying focused on the topic causing conflict, rather than letting the discord spread into other areas of your relationship, can really help.

 Take Breaks and Take Turns

-While someone is sharing, it is important that other participants stay quiet and listen.
-This can be difficult to do when tensions are high, but when the aim is not to win the argument, but to better understand one another and find solutions, having uninterrupted time to both share and really listen can really help.
-If you find yourself just waiting to respond instead of listening to understand the other person, take a moment to bring yourself back to the present and to the core question(s) that need to be addressed at the moment.
+While someone is sharing, other participants should stay quiet and listen — which can be difficult to do when tensions are high.
+If you find yourself just waiting to respond instead of listening to understand the other person, take a moment to breathe and bring yourself back to the present and to the core question that needs to be addressed.

 Set and Maintain Boundaries

 • If you are approaching a holiday with family members who are hurtful to you: “I understand you would like me to come to Thanksgiving dinner, but I feel like other family members are often unkind to me at these gatherings.
-I can come for a short period of time, but cannot stay long.”
+I can come for a short time, but cannot stay long.”
 Or, “I appreciate the invitation but will pass on this now and visit you another day.”

 Involve a Trusted Third Party

 It’s often hard to remain objective about family drama.
 Every family member brings their own point of view, past experiences, and unresolved issues into conflicts.
-If you try these conflict resolution scenarios and conflicts stay unproductive or one-sided, or if they escalate to more harmful or potentially dangerous behavior, consider bringing in someone else who can mediate a conflict.
-This can be another family member or family friend, or even a therapist who specializes in working with families.
-Talking issues through with a third party can provide a neutral perspective and keep the conversation from escalating.
+If you try these conflict resolution tips and the conversations stay unproductive or one-sided, or if they escalate to more harmful or potentially dangerous behavior, consider bringing in someone else who can mediate the conflict.

 When You Are Struggling to Resolve Family Drama